kgeorge/kgeorge-cv/spotIt/step2/Readme.md

 ## Debug Build

 *
-Change the Makefile to update the variable OPENCV_DEBUG_INSTALL_DIR to point to your curent opencv debug installation.
+Change the Makefile to update the variable <code>OPENCV_DEBUG_INSTALL_DIR</code> to point to your curent opencv debug installation.

 *
 make DEBUG=1